Tallinn University | Law studies in Helsinki

 The Bachelor’s programme consists of three academic years and six semesters.

 The law programme offers two modules: International and EU Law and Finnish Law (only taught in Helsinki).

-In the final year of study, students participate in an interdisciplinary project, and have an option to take ‘Advanced Legal Writing and Research’, a course in which students produce a scholarly research paper – similar to a thesis – on a topical legal issue.
-At the end of the program, students must successfully pass the ‘Law Curriculum Bachelor’s Exam’, which assesses the students’ knowledge of law and the ability to solve legal problems.
+The programme includes compulsory practical training and in the final year of study, students participate in an interdisciplinary project and have an option to take ‘Advanced Legal Writing and Research’, a course in which students produce a scholarly research paper – similar to a thesis – on a topical legal issue.
+At the end of the programme, students must successfully defend the final thesis

 The Helsinki programme is in block mode study form and classes are being held from Thursday to Saturday.